vishant-dhandha/node-user-tutorial/README.md

 # Node Tutorial

 A simple node.js tutorial for create , read & update user using express & mongoDB.Express is used for creating simple http server , while mongoDB is used for storing data.
+We have used express-validation package to validate each & every request i.e. route.
+Joi - Object schema description language and validator for JavaScript objects.
+Moment to convert date object i.e. specifically used to avoid timezone difference.
+Mocha , chai & chai-http  for testing purpose.

 ## Getting Started